-PARENT/GUARDIAN AND STUDENT ACKNOWLEDGEMENT

-- 1. This code has been developed to help your son/daughter gain the greatest possible benefit from his/her school experience.
-The policies apply to all students and parents in Escambia County School System, to all school campuses, school buses and school-related activities and events. - Parents/guardians have the responsibility for the actions of their children and are encouraged to be involved in their child's education.
-Parents/guardians should read carefully the weapons and controlled substances, suspension, and expulsion sections of the Code of Student Conduct - 3.
-Students: As a user of the Escambia County Schools computer network, I hereby agree to comply with the acceptable Use/Copyright Policy/Internet Use Policy communicating over the network in a reliable fashion while honoring all relevant laws and restrictions. - 4.
-Parents/Guardians: As the parent or legal guardian of a student, I grant permission for my child to access networked computer services such as electronic mail and the Internet.
-I understand that individuals and families may be held liable for violations.
+Printed Student's Name PARI ENT/GUARDIAN AND STUDENT ACKNOWLEDGEMENT 1.
+This code has been developed to help your son/daughter gain the greatest possible benefit from his/her school experience.
+The policies apply to all students and parents in Escambia County School System, to all school campuses, school buses and school-related activities and events.
+2. Parents/guardians have the responsibility for the actions of their children and are encouraged to be involved in their child's education.
+Parents/guardians should reaction carefully the weapons and controlled substances, suspension, and expulsion sections of the Code of Student Conduct 3.
+Students: As a user of the Escambia County Schools computer network, I hereby agree to comply with the acceptable Use/Copyright Policy/Internet Use Policy - communicating over the network in a reliable fashion while honoring all relevant laws and restrictions.
+4. Parents/Guardians: As the parent or legal guardian of a student, I grant permission for my child to access networked computer services such as electronic mail and the Internet. understand that individuals and families may be held liable for violations.
 I know that Escambia County Schools do not control the content of the network systems.
 I accept responsibility for guidance of Internet uses by my child.
-I give permission to use my child's video image or likeness thereof on district web pages and other advertisements.

-Please read the Code of Student Conduct, which has been adopted by the Escambia County Board of Education, sign this page and return it immediately to your child's teacher.
+I give permission to use my child's video image or likeness thereof on district web pages and other advertisements. read the Code of Student Conduct, which has been adopted by the Escambia County Board return it immediately to your child's teacher.
+FAILU PAREN OF ST Date Parent/Guardian Signature